Soichit/info495/README.md

 ### Step 3: Creating a server
 After the require("http") line, we use that created http instance and call http.createServer().
-This method createes te  server instance which we will bind to port 3000 using the listen method.
+This method creates the  server instance which we will bind to port 3000 using the listen method.
 Set whatever you want to return inside response.end().
 The console.log() methods are used to show you can print to your command line.
 Copy this code inside your app.js file.
 ```